-"It's quite the meanest and most inaccurate piece of reporting I've read.
+"It's quite the meanest and most inaccurate piece of report-ing I've read.
 In fact, I shall definitely slap his wrist next time I see him.
-He must be joking if he thinks I'm trying to be some sort of sex-symbol onstage.
-I've been through all that shit as a teenage idol and have spent three years trying to work my way out of it and into some sort of respect as a stage per-former."
+He must be joking if he thinks I'm trying to be some sort of sex-symbol on-stage.
+I've been through all that shit as a teenage idol and have spent three years trying to work my way out of it and into some sort of respect as a stage performer.

-John criticised Steve for patro-nising his audience by being "a miniature parody of Mark Farner" (Grand Funk's front-man); Pie's music, he claimed, made his teeth ache ache.
-Continued Steve: "What I really find strange is that anyone with two ears can find guitarists like Pete Frampton 'talentless' (Framp-ton has now quit Pie), when he obviously has incredible technique; or 'Clem' (replacement Dave Clempson), who is rated by just about every critic I've ever met.
+John criticised Steve for patro-nising his audience by being "a miniature parody of Mark Farner" (Grand Funk's front-man); Pie's music, he claimed, made his teeth ache.

+Continued Steve: "What I really find strange is that anyone with two ears can find guitarists like Pete Frampton 'talentless' (Frampton has now quit Pie), when he obviously has incredible technique; or 'Clem' (replacement Dave Clempson), who is rated by just about every critic I've ever met.
 Amazing!
 I can only think it's something personal and I gave him a blank somewhere."

-Steve revealed that fans are get-ting quite fervent in the States.
+Steve revealed that fans are getting quite fervent in the States.

-your ear for a souvenir, or gouge your ear for a souvenir, or gouge your left eye out.
-Very remini-scent of the good old bad days!"
+ting quite fervent in the States.
+"They want to touch you, grab your ear for a souvenir, or gouge your left eye out.
+Very remimiscent of the good old bad days!"

 Come Dancing was never like this.
 Gone are those evening suits covering the infinitely manly bodies of sheet metal workers from Sheffield.
-The gentleman above looking as though he wouldn't be out of place at a zoo is Rufas Thomas.
-Dressing as a penguin isn't his hobby, just a way of introducing his new record "Funky Penguin."
-With him is his daughter Carla Thomas who doesn't look nearly so silly as her dad!
+The gentleman above looking as though he wouldn't be out of place at a zoo is Rufas Thomas, Dressing as a pen-guin isn't his hobby, just a way of introducing his new record "Funky Penguin."
+With him is his daughter Carla Thomas who doesn't look nearly so silly as her